glouppe/info8002-large-scale-data-systems/project/README.md

 ## Introduction
 The main objective of this project is to implement a distributed and fault-tolerant file system.
 This implies that if one or more processes fail, the normal operation of the file-system and its interface should be guaranteed.

+## Implementation
 We give you the complete freedom to implement and design the file system.
 However, the following interfaces should be implemented:

-Other methods are most likely required, but these are the endpoints available to the end-user.
-**Data should NOT be replicated to all processes** (assume the data is too large).
-Doing so will result in a fail for this project.

 > **`put(path, bytes)`**